ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/planners_plugins/smac/smac_hybrid/configuring_smac_hybrid.md

 Type: `int` Default: `72`

 :   Number of angular bins to use for SE2 search.
-This can be any even number, but a good baseline is 64 or 72 (for 5 degree increments).
+This can be any even number, but a good baseline is `64` or `72` (for 5 degree increments).

 ### **`<name>.minimum_turning_radius`**

 Type: `double` Default: `0.4`

 :   Minimum turning radius in meters of vehicle.
 Also used in the smoother to compute maximum curvature.
-Must be greater than 0.
+Must be greater than `0`.

 ### **`<name>.reverse_penalty`**

 Type: `double` Default: `2.0`

 :   Heuristic penalty to apply to SE2 node if searching in reverse direction.
-Only used in `REEDS_SHEPP` motion model.
+Only used in `"REEDS_SHEPP"` motion model.

 ### **`<name>.change_penalty`**